Analysis Framework & Cross-Domain Thinking

 Before presenting, verify these cross-domain connections:

-- Does my org strategy align with my security model?
+- Does the org strategy align with the security model?

-- Does my data model support my integration patterns?
+- Does the data model support the integration patterns?

-- Does my security model work for all user types identified?
+- Does the security model work for all user types identified?

-- Does my integration architecture address error handling and retry?
+- Does the integration architecture address error handling and retry?

-- Does my dev lifecycle support the number of teams and releases needed?
+- Does the dev lifecycle support the number of teams and releases needed?

-- Does my license selection support all the features my solution requires?
+- Does the license selection support all features the solution requires?

-- Does my data migration plan account for security setup (roles, profiles must exist first)?
+- Does the data migration plan account for security setup (roles and profiles must exist first)?

-- Does my governance model match the project’s complexity and stakeholder landscape?
+- Does the governance model match the project’s complexity and stakeholder picture?

-- Do my mobile and reporting strategies work with my data model?
+- Do the mobile and reporting strategies work with the data model?

 Additional Resources